eteubert/uplr/readme.md

-# FileCloud — Upload & Share Files Quickly
+# FileCloud — Quickly Upload & Share Files

-Uploads Files via SSH to you own server and copies resulting URL to clipboard for easy sharing.
+Uploads Files via SSH to you own server and copies the resulting URL to clipboard for easy sharing.

 ## Requirements